-If your organization’s mission involves dark subject matter or heavy content, you may find yourself feeling envious of how easily other nonprofits share their opportunities and successes.
+If your nonprofit’s mission involves dark subject matter or heavy content, you may find yourself feeling envious of how easily other organizations share their opportunities and successes.

 Maybe your organization works to combat online child sex abuse or fights to provide hope for those struggling with mental health issues.
 Maybe you can’t talk about your wins without talking about things you know the general public may find disturbing or uncomfortable.